nrwl/nx/docs/nx-cloud/recipes/connect-to-cloud.md

 ## Manually Connect Your Workspace

-You can also manually connect your workspace to Nx Cloud.
-Without source control integration, [Nx Agents](/ci/features/distribute-task-execution) will not function, but [Nx Replay](/ci/features/remote-cache) will still work.
+If your repository is hosted on a different source control provider, you can also connect to Nx Cloud manually.
+You'll need to add a source control integration later to enable [Nx Agents](/ci/features/distribute-task-execution).

 Run the following command in your repository: